NAD+ (Nicotinamide Adenine Dinucleotide)

 Enzymatic Regulation (Non-Redox Substrate)

-Serves as a substrate for enzymes such as sirtuins (SIRTs) and poly(ADP-ribose) polymerases (PARPs), which link cellular energy status to DNA repair, chromatin structure, and stress-response pathways.
+Serves as a substrate for enzymes such as sirtuins (SIRTs) and poly(ADP-ribose) polymerases (PARPs), which link cellular energy status to chromatin structure, and cell signaling pathways.

 Acts as a precursor for ADP-ribosylation reactions and second-messenger molecules (e.g., cADPR) studied in calcium signaling.